epam/edp-jenkins-operator/docs/api.md

-CDStageJenkinsDeployment is the Schema for the cdstagejenkinsdeployments API
+CDStageJenkinsDeployment is the Schema for the cdstagejenkinsdeployments API.

 <table>
     <thead>